refirst11/react-page-fitter/readme.md

 ## Parameters

-- arg: string (required): The class starting with a dot or tag name a target.
+- target: string (required): The class starting with a dot or tag name a target HTML element to be observe.

 - pathname: string (required): Set a current dynamically pathname.
-  It is function trigger.
+  This is function trigger.

 - options: { offsetX?: number, offsetY?: number } (optional): viewport property values.